miree/gvi/README.md

 With GVI, using Verilog modules in a VHDL simulation requires only a few lines in a Makefile.

 # Limitations
+ - GVI currently only supports up to 64-bit wide signals at the interface layer.
  - GVI is developed and tested only with ghdl-gcc (GHDL with GCC backend)
  - It is possible to use Verilog modules from VHDL, not the other way around.
+This limitation can be overcome by automatically converting VHDL code to Verilog using GHDL sythesis feature (see examples/vhdl_verilog_mixed).
  - Module parameters from the Verilog module are not translated into VHDL generics, they have to be specified when calling GVI.